 For a history of this case, click here.

-Filed under: crime, dead sea scrolls, justice and legal, qumran | Tagged: aggravated harassment, criminal impersonation, forgery, identity theft, jail, lawrence schiffman, Ludwig Rosenberger Professor in Jewish History and Civilization, norman golb, ny court of appeals, NY Supreme Court, oriental institute, raphael golb, re-sentenced, stephen goranson, unauthorized use of a computer, university of chicago | 5 Comments »
+Filed under: crime, dead sea scrolls, justice and legal, qumran, robert cargill | Tagged: appeal, Appellate Division, convict, Court of Appeals, criminal impersonation, First Department, identity theft, jail, Ludwig Rosenberger Professor in Jewish History and Civilization, New York State Supreme Court, norman golb, NY, oriental institute, prison, raphael golb, reaffirmation, ron kuby, SCOTUS, Supreme Court, university of chicago | 5 Comments »